+In this 400-foot-deep wooded canyon east of Flagstaff, the remains of 300 small 13th-century Sinagua cliff dwellings can be seen in the undercut layers of limestone.
+These cliff dwellings, though not as impressive as the ruins at Montezuma Castle National Monument or nearby Wupatki National Monument, are worth visiting for the chance to explore the well-preserved rooms, which the canyon setting protected from the elements (and from enemies).
+The same Sinagua people who built and then abandoned the stone pueblos in Wupatki National Monument migrated southward to settle for 150 years in Walnut Canyon.
 A self-guided trail leads from the visitor center on the canyon rim down 185 feet to a section of the canyon wall where 25 cliff dwellings can be viewed up close (some can even be entered).
 Bring binoculars so that you can scan the canyon walls for other cliff dwellings.
-From Memorial Day to Labor Day twice a month, on the first and last Saturday, there are guided hikes into the monument’s backcountry (reservations required).
-There’s also a picnic area near the visitor center.
+Twice a month from Memorial Day to Labor Day (on the first and last Saturday), guided hikes are led into the monument’s backcountry (reservations required).
+There’s a picnic area near the visitor center.